reobin/reobin.dev/content/blog/1_js-array-toggle/index.md

 Most of the time though, you don't want that because it could lead to some unwanted item removals.

-To address this, let's use the `splice` function instead to remove the item.
+To address this, let's use the [splice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) function instead to remove the item.
 Since `splice` works with indexes, we need to find that first.
-We can do that using `findIndex` in similar way we used `filter`.
+We can do that using `findIndex` in a similar way we used `filter`.

 The `findIndex` function will stop at the first element matching the condition given, so it has the side benefit of not looping through the whole array unless the item is at the last index, or simply not found.